almostengr/almostengrwebsite/drafts/speaking/2020.03.22-coding-session-with-java-and-selenium-webdriver.md/index.md

-# Coding Session with Java and Selenium Webdriver
+# Coding Session with Java and Selenium WebDriver

-This coming Sunday, March 22, 2020 at 6 PM Central Time, I will be hosting a live coding session to build Selenium Webdriver automations with Java.
+This coming Sunday, March 22, 2020 at 6 PM Central Time, I will be hosting a live coding session to build Selenium WebDriver automations with Java.

 A recording of the session will be posted on my YouTube chanel so that you may have it as a future reference in your coding endeavors.